Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Theory

 where \( U(\sigma,\vec{\pi}) \) is the chiral potential, typically of the Mexican-hat form \( U\left(\sigma,\vec{\pi}\right) = \frac{\lambda}{4}\left(\sigma^{2}+\vec{\pi}^{2}-f_{\pi}^{2}\right)^{2} - h\sigma \).
 The baryons couple to vector fields through

-where \( N = (N_{+}, N_{-}) \).
+where \( N = (N^{+}, N^{-}) \).
 Such vector interactions are essential for nuclear saturation and for reproducing empirical incompressibility~\cite{Motohiro:2015taa,Minamikawa:2021fln,Cleymans:1992jz}.
-Extensions to three flavours and to hyperons introduce additional scalar and vector fields (\( \zeta,\phi \)), but their structure parallels Eq.~(\ref{eq:LV})~\cite{Mukherjee:2017jzi}.
+Extensions to three flavours and to hyperons introduce additional scalar and vector fields (\( \zeta,\phi \)), but their structure parallels Equation~(\ref{eq:LV})~\cite{Mukherjee:2017jzi}.